TNEL-UCSD/autolfads-deploy/kubeflow/roles/istio/README.md

 ## Installation

+_Prerequisites:_ The `istioctl` tool corresponding to the above version should be installed to `/usr/local/bin/`

 Currently the provided roles install the [default profile](https://istio.io/latest/docs/setup/additional-setup/config-profiles/) using the `istioctl` tool.
 The following addons are also installed:

 - Prometheus (TODO: this should be separated out with only the exporters present in this playbook)